 Now that you’ve survived the last hot day of the year, you’re looking forward to the next big thing.
 You can unpack your sweaters and grab your first pumpkin spice latte whenever you please.
 But, when will the leaves change?

 That is the must-see moment of the fall.
 It is mesmerizing to watch the swathes of green trees fade away–replaced by dazzling amber, maroon, gold and bronze hues.
 You’ve got to soak up the leaves’ beauty while they’re here because they don’t last long.

-Learn what month your tree leaves will likely change color and fall this autumn.
+Learn what month your tree leaves will likely change color and drop this autumn.
 Or figure out why your tree still has leaves when others don’t.

-Fall Foliage Forecast (Northeast, Midwest, South, And West)
+Fall Foliage Forecast (Northeast, Midwest, South & West)

-Across the country, October is the month for leaf color and drop!
+Across the mid-Atlantic, northern, Midwest and northern mountain regions of the country, October is the month for leaf color and drop!
 More exact dates are below.

 - Leaf Fall Dates in the Northeast: You’ll see peak fall color in mid-October.
 In northern parts of Maine, New Hampshire, Vermont, and New York, you could see this as early as late September.
 Tree leaves will start falling either early or late October – about a week after peak color.